 Is there any general advice I should follow?

-- Maintain a good relationship with your EO Case Manager and/or MAESD Representative and keep their contact information.
-If you are having trouble communicating with them, speak with the Manager of the EO Center where you submitted or SC funding application or contact the MAESD branch where your application was processed.
+- Maintain a good relationship with your EO Case Manager and/or MTCU Representative and keep their contact information.
+If you are having trouble communicating with them, speak with the Manager of the EO Center where you submitted or SC funding application or contact the MTCU branch where your application was processed.

 - Keep receipts for all books and expenses related to your program.